 Topic clustering represents creating a series of content pieces centered on a single idea or a theme.

-This type of content will make it easier for your writers and designers to focus on quality rather than quantity by allowing them to think about ways to explore and expand on singular topics like the do.
+This type of content will make it easier for your writers and designers to focus on quality rather than quantity by allowing them to think about ways to explore and expand on singular topics like the best online writing services do.

 Essentially, it can help you create large amounts of content based on only a few topics.